Mathematics

 Maths in the Early Years Foundation Stage

-Children learn about numbers and about shape, space and measures, including money
+Children learn about number, (subitising, counting, composition and comparison) as well as shape, space and measures.

 Assessments are observation based and inform planning to build on prior knowledge and understanding.